Via Energy and Gold.com:

 Scott Armstrong: We hear that you are writing a book, can you tell us a bit about what you are writing about?

 Bob Moriarty: It’s kind of interesting because everyone automatically assumes i’m writing a book about the markets and investing.
 I’m actually writing a book about war.
 When Putin went in front of the UN a month ago and said “do you realize what you’ve done?”, I realized he was asking a question that all Americans should be asking and they’re not.
 I spent two years in Vietnam and friends have been telling me for years to write a book.
-I knew there was something wrong with that but what I realized I needed to do was to write a book about war many years afterwards so you can see the real impact of that war.
+I knew there was something wrong with that but what I realized I needed to do was to write a book about war many years afterward so you can see the real impact of that war.
 It’s still a long way from done, and I haven’t even thought about what to put in the query letter yet.
 I’m just writing what comes to mind and letting my ideas flow naturally.
 I’m not in any rush to get the book finished and I want it done right.

 If you see what Turkey is doing and what Putin is doing we are in a very dangerous place.
 Turkey has literally invaded Iraq and the only reason they are able to get away with it is because they are a member of NATO.
 Turkey is protected because they are a member of NATO and that makes every member of NATO responsible for Turkey’s stupidity.

 CEO Technician: That leads to my next question.
 The situation in Syria seems like it’s the biggest powder keg in the history of the world, what do your foresee happening with that situation and how does one invest against such an unstable and potentially catastrophic macro backdrop?